open-life-science/ols-9/week-02/Week-02-catalyst.md

 Intro from folks who introduced themselves in chat

    * I'm Ahmed from Somalia, colleague with Susan, George and Brevin.
 Background: molecular biology and biotechnology.
 Hobby reading and soccer.
-   * I am Ruke Ejegreh /MolerHealth/ Research and Product oriented interest, Hobbies Cooking, Meeting New People and Traveling
+   * I am Ruke /MolerHealth/ Research and Product oriented interest, Hobbies Cooking, Meeting New People and Traveling
    * I am Nihad, from Sudan (Currently based at UAE),  I am in the reading quiet phase these days as a hobby plus singing ofc to myself :
-   * I am Manifest Kelvin Chakalov,  the lead software engineer at MolerHealth.
+   * I am Manifest,  the lead software engineer at MolerHealth.
 I am from Nigeria 🇳🇬  and also based in Nigeria 🇳🇬.
 Hobbies is coding
-   * Maria Fernanda.
+   * Maria.
 Universidade Federal do Rio de Janeiro.
 I'm from CABANAnet Project.
 My hobby is  danc
-   * I’m Fatma Omar, an MSc student in Biotechnology under the Bioinformatics Hub of Kenya Initiative in Kenya.
+   * I’m Fatma, an MSc student in Biotechnology under the Bioinformatics Hub of Kenya Initiative in Kenya.
 Sharing a project with Adolf on creating a database for coconut yellowing diseases.
 I enjoy reading and talking about science.
-   * My Name is Fadeyi Bilikis, I am from Nigeria.
+   * My Name is Fadeyi, I am from Nigeria.
 My project is MolerHealth and my hobby is football.
    * Maria.
 Universidade Federal do Rio de Janeiro.
 I'm from CABANAnet Project.
 My hobby is  dance
    * Rebeca, currently in San José Costa Rica.
 I am from CABANAnet project.
 My hobby puzzles 🙂
-   * My name is Monsurat Onabajo, I am from Nigeria,  my project name is MolerHealth and my most recent hobby is singing even though I am terrible at it 🤣
+   * My name is Monsurat, I am from Nigeria,  my project name is MolerHealth and my most recent hobby is singing even though I am terrible at it 🤣
    * Hi, I am Nihad, from Sudan (Currently based at UAE),  I am in the reading quiet phase these days as a hobby plus singing ofc to myself :)
-   * I am Nilson Coimbra, from Sao Paulo Brazil.
+   * I am Nilson, from Sao Paulo Brazil.
 Im part of CABANAnet and my hobby is swimming.

 Questions